ReekElderblood/TTL-Based-OS-Detection/README.md

 This script uses the TTL (Time to Live) value from a ping response to infer the operating system or device type of the target IP address.
 It's a simple yet effective way to gain insights into the remote system.

 ## Usage

-1. Replace the `IP` variable in `detect_os_by_ttl.py` with the target IP address you want to check.
-2. Run the script.
-It will execute a ping command and analyze the TTL value in the response to determine the OS or device type.
+1. Run the script.
+It will ask for IP and it will execute a ping command and analyze the TTL value in the response to determine the OS or device type.

 ## Supported TTL Values